 - Crigler-Najjar syndrome: an inherited condition that may lead to severe unconjugated hyperbilirubinemia (high bilirubin concentrations); a gene mutation leads to a deficiency in an enzyme necessary for bilirubin conjugation.

 - Dubin-Johnson syndrome: an inherited disorder that causes the retention of conjugated bilirubin (and other compounds that turn the liver black) in liver cells; those affected may have intermittent jaundice.

 - Rotor syndrome: an inherited conjugated hyperbilirubinemia that causes intermittent jaundice; similar to Dubin-Johnson without the retention of other compounds or a black liver.

 - The drug atazanavir (sometimes used to treat HIV infection) causes the same block in bilirubin metabolism as Gilbert syndrome and can cause mild jaundice that can worsen at times of illness or stress.

-- Pseudojaundice: the skin of a person may turn yellowish when they eat large quantities of carrots, squash, or cantaloupe due to the presence of beta-carotene; this is a temporary and benign condition that is not related to bilirubin or bile.
+- Pseudojaundice: someone's skin may turn yellowish when the person eats large quantities of carrots, squash, or cantaloupe due to the presence of beta-carotene; this is a temporary and benign condition that is not related to bilirubin or bile.